North Macedonia

 • As there is no procedure for determining statelessness in North Macedonia, proving the statelessness of the parents can be very challenging in practice.

 • The law stipulates that only children can benefit from the provision, so this is interpreted as under 18 years-old, leaving a protection gap for young adults.
+The application is free of charge.

 • There is a provision in law for foundlings to automatically acquire nationality.